Five big questions from the Russell Westbrook for John Wall trade

 The Rockets continue to say they plan to repair the relationship with Harden, keep him, and retool a contender around him.
 He’s not being traded before the season starts.
 All that despite Harden’s attempt to force his way to Brooklyn (unlike Anthony Davis, Harden had too many years left on his deal, so there wasn’t much leverage).
 Let’s just say there is plenty of skepticism around the league that Houston can fix things.

-For now, the sides continue an uneasy marriage… unless the Rockets are going to spring another unexpected trade in the coming days.
+Houston wants the motherload in return for Harden, but currently there are no takers.
+For now, the Rockets and Harden will continue an uneasy marriage… unless the Rockets are going to spring another unexpected trade in the coming days.